Skydragonsz/Minecraft-ModPack--Private-/README.md

 ## How to update modpack
 Remove the following folders and replace them with the new folders in the Client folder.<br>
-NOTE: You have to delete the folders and put the new one on its place!
+NOTE: You have to delete the folders and put the new one on its place!<br>
 DON'T remove options.txt!
-(This is your settions file)
+(This is your settings file)
 ```
 asm
 config